joesb/figuration.al/content/index.md

   social: ./content/public/images/fig-social-card.jpg
 ---

-Narrative figuration and how stories affect who we are.
+Narrative figuration after Ricoeur — how stories work and how they affect us.